 Mode of instruction

 You will take part in tutorial sessions, coordinated by Teaching Assistants (TAs).
 During these tutorials, you will have the opportunity to ask questions and engage in conversations about various research topics.
+Alongside the TAs, the lecturers will also occasionally participate in the tutorials.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.